Meet Our Team

 Paula ReeceSupport Worker

 Paula joined our team in May 2022.
-Before Paul’s Place she was working as the day centre’s assistant manager for Autistic Adults.
+Before Paul’s Place she worked as a day centre assistant manager for Autistic Adults.
 After working with the Avon Autistic Foundation, she changed course to work as an assistant in a school.
 In all her roles, she has always wanted to help people and make a difference.
 Since joining Paul’s Place, she has loved how her days are full of laughter.
-In her spare time you will find her spending days out with her 3 boys – they enjoy going geocaching together.

 Simon Skidmore